LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 ls ~/.private_keys
 ```

-The API Key is decoded from the base64-encoded Secret and stored in the current directory.
+The API Key is decoded from the base64-encoded secret and stored in the current directory.

 ### Step 3: Install Signing Certificate